Estimated reading time: 15 minutes

 One of the things we promised each other was that we wouldn’t leave our son in the same predicament as my father-in-law left us.

-The one good thing was that he did plan ahead, and there was a Will that we were more than thankful for.
+The one good thing was that he did plan, and there was a Will that we were more than thankful for.

-The only problem, we didn’t know where to find it.
+The only problem was we didn’t know where to find it.

 Mix that in with my mother-in-law suffering from undiagnosed dementia, and you’ve got yourself a mish-mash of uncertainty and a tonne of work on your plate.

-An executor to your estate is not only imperative; it’s crucial to finalizing your affairs once you are gone.
+An executor of your Estate is not only imperative; it’s crucial to finalizing your affairs once you are gone.

-One of the best things you can do for your executor is to leave a detailed plan above and beyond what the WILL states, so their work is not exhaustive and draining.
+One of the best things you can do for your executor is to leave a detailed plan above and beyond what the legal Will states so their work is not exhaustive and draining.

 The Right Time To Plan Your Death